Dynatrace/OneAgent-SDK/README.md

 If you can trace the call end-to-end though, the extra information about the communication endpoint will enable Dynatrace to understand the extra hops in between due to load balancers and proxies, which its AI can use again to better determine the root cause of any issue.

+# Features

-## Using the Dynatrace OneAgent SDK to trace remote calls
+## Trace incoming and outgoing remote calls

 You can use the SDK to trace proprietary IPC communication from one process to the other.
 This will enable you to see full Service Flow, PurePath and Smartscape topology for remoting technologies that Dynatrace is not aware of.